xitop/edzed/docs/new_sblocks.rst

   .. note::

-    This way a non-FSM event can be added to an FSM block, if need be.
+    This way a non-FSM event can be added to an FSM block if need be.
     Take care not to interfere with the FSM operations.

   Customize the method signature to extract the expected event data.